Nelztacy/electricity-billing-java-app/README.md

-# Electricity Billing System "by the Olowo for the Olowo"
+# Electricity Billing System "by Technelogics"
 This is a GUI made using Java Swing.
 It lets User perform multiple operations like:-